Are your contact details up to date?

 Failing to register your dog or cat may result in either a penalty or make you liable to prosecution or both.

-- Please provide any supporting documentation such as desexing certificates, proof of purchase, Guide or Customs dog certificates or a copy of your concession card
+- You will need to provide any supporting documentation such as desexing certificates, proof of purchase, Guide or Customs dog. certificates or a copy of your concession card

 - Registration tags are not transferable between animals.